-- 186 million child labourers aged 5-14 and 59 million aged 15-17 worldwide on average; one child in every six aged 5-17 can be classed as a child labourer.47 - 2.
-180 million children are explained in the worst form - 3.
-111 million child labourers are less than 15 years - Boys represent around 60% of the children aged 12 years and are over in hazardous work.48
+- 2. 180 million children are explained in the worst form - 3.
+111 million child labourers are less than 15 years - 4.
+Boys represent around 60% of the children aged 12 years and are over in hazardous work.

 The idea of work as part of childhood training has a very long history since time immemorial; parents have brought up children especially daughters to perform tasks about the house.
 Their help is needed in washing, collecting water, minding livestock, looking after younger children and all the other daily activities that make the house hold function.
 Today many more children and young people work in households which are not related to their own when this kind of traditional childhood training becomes a job, the child's development may be adversely affected.